 Children will be considered for selection who are 2 1/2 years to 5 years of age, who have speech and language impairments with average cognitive skills, functional hearing and vision abilities and whose behavior is ready for group instruction.
 Enrollment is limited due to small class size and low clinician-child ratio.
 Formal assessment must be completed at the Baylor University Clinic before being considered for the program.

-Each client is assigned a clinician for the semester to facilitate their classroom experiences while following the semester treatment plan.
-Each graduate clinician also has experience preparing lessons for the entire class of clients and preparing and leading those lessons on a rotation plan.
+Each client is assigned a clinician for the semester to facilitate the client's classroom experiences while following the semester treatment plan.
+Each graduate clinician also gains experience preparing lessons for the entire class and preparing and leading those lessons on a rotation plan.

-Provision for this program was initiated and continues to be provided by Dr. and Mrs. Herbert Reynolds through an endowment for the Joy C. Reynolds Language Center.
-This unique program has continued to offer support and training for graduate students and treatment for children and their families for many years.
-The fee for the daily program is $50.00 per week.
+Provision for this program was initiated and continues to be provided by the Dr. and Mrs. Herbert Reynolds Endowment.
+This unique program has continued to offer support and training for graduate students and treatment for children with communicaiton disorders and their families for many years.

 Mrs. Janice Stewart, MS, CCC-SLP, Director

 The LAP program functions on a semester basis based on the Baylor University academic calendar.
 Treatment is provided for 10 hours weekly, Mondays through Thursdays from 8:15 - 10:45.

 The program of treatment is a hybrid approach developed to address the communication needs of this preschool population.
 Articulation stimulation and treatment is provided for the classroom using Hodson's Cycles Approach.
 Target words are chosen from the storybook to target the highlighted process for the week.
 Auditory bombardment is provided in selected activities to encourage elimination of selected phonological processes.
 Individual treatment for articulation is planned based on the needs of the client and may include the Kaufman approach, multi-phoneme approach, a phonological approach or the traditional articulation approach.